juhgiyo/EpPathFinding3D.cs/README.md

 ------------
 The usage and the demo has been made very similar to [PathFinding.js](https://github.com/qiao/PathFinding.js) for ease of usage.

 You first need to build a grid-map.
-(For example: width 64 and height 32):
+(For example: width 64, length 32 and height 24):

 ```c#